 There are tons of great reasons to visit Chicago in winter.
 No, it won’t be very warm.
 Yes, the odds are relatively high that you’ll get buried in a blizzard.
 But don’t let that deter you!
+You can always take a winter tour that keeps you toasty.
 Here’s at least five great reasons to visit Chicago in winter.

 #1.
 Awesome Museums

 The obvious place to start is obvious.
 But that doesn’t make it any less correct.
 Chicago’s collection of museums is world-class, many are clustered near transit, and they’re open year-round (duh).
 An easy #1 pick for the best reasons to visit Chicago in winter.

 Personally, my favorite wintertime museum is the Art Institute, which is located just a few blocks from where our Loop Interior Architecture Tour ends.
 Voted the single best museum in the world a few years ago, it’s a great way to let a cold, grey day slip away.
 The collection is vast and comprehensive, with awesome rotating special exhibits.
 I’m perpetually happy to visit world-famous masterpieces like Nighthawks, American Gothic, and The Old Guitarist.
 But, truth be told, I find the collection too big for a single visit.
 I’ve never even tried to go to every wing in one go.
 My feet and eyes just run out of gas.
 Which means repeat visits!

 Chicago history fans, or guests from our 1893 World’s Fair Tour, should also visit the Museum of Science and Industry.
 MSI is, of course, an awesome science museum.
 The indoor thunder storms, model train skyline, and authentic German U-boat are exhibits I still recall clearly years and years later.
 But, for those history nerds, the building itself is a piece of history.
 It was originally the Palace of Fine Arts for the famous World’s Columbian Exposition of 1893.
 In fact, it’s the only structure left from the fair, which opened 125 years ago.
 That alone is worth the visit, if you ask me.